 - Real-time Tracking on a Map Via a Mobile Phone

 - Ability to Communicate Directly With the Driver

 As companies like Uber and Amazon innovate in the way they manage their operations and communicate with customers, other businesses, in all industries, will need to follow.

-In this new age, businesses need not only to think of the consumer first, but they need to take stock of what they are doing internally – operationally, in order to make sure there is full visibility throughout the supply chain, especially during the last mile.
+To stay competitive in an expanding market, it’s not enough to improve customer-facing technology.
+Businesses must take stock of their internal operations, in order to make sure there is full visibility throughout the supply chain, especially during the last mile.

 Based on research, the number one driver of innovation cited by logistics professionals was visibility.
 Last mile tracking for internal visibility is a crucial aspect of creating a customer centric supply chain.

 Last mile visibility requires a variety of operational and technological changes to your supply chain: